WICG/aom/reference-delegate-explainer.md

   console.log(fancyInput.labels);
   // undefined (`labels` is not an attribute of HTMLElement)
   // If fancyInput were a form-associated custom element, then elementInternals.labels
-  // would return an empty list [] because the labels are delegated to realInput.
+  // would return an empty list [] because the labels are targeted to realInput.
 </script>
 ```

 #### Interaction with CSS Selectors

-The referenceDelegate has no interaction with CSS.
-An ID selector will target the host element, and _not_ its referenceDelegate.
+The referenceTarget has no interaction with CSS.
+An ID selector will target the host element, and _not_ its referenceTarget.

 ## Privacy and Security Considerations